• Menu

 Non-fiction book clutter

 Second to go in my decluttering mission were non-fiction books.
 We had a few (or shelves full)!
-We even had a few boxes full from a prior move and they never got unpacked.
+We even had a few boxes full from a prior move that never got unpacked.

 Consider the following when sorting through and decluttering your non-fiction books: